Deploying and running a redpesk image on a Raspberry Pi

 Download the aarch64 image from the command line

-Create a directory for downloading image:
+Create a directory to download the image:

 mkdir ~/redpeskimage